phillipahereza/gomomo/README.md

 	ctx := context.Background()

 	client := gomomo.NewClient(collectionPK, "sandbox", "https://sandbox.momodeveloper.mtn.com/")

+	// Calling GetToken fetches an access token and sets it onto the client
-	_, err := client.Collection.GetToken(ctx, apiKey, userID)
+	// All subsequent calls using the same client will be automatically set with the Authorization header using this token _, err := client.Collection.GetToken(ctx, apiKey, userID)
 	if err != nil {
 		log.Fatal(err)